nickopotamus/starter-academic/content/post/hugo-website-rstudio/index.md

 ---
 After running on various versions of home-brew software and Wordpress, I got fed up trying to force PHP and MySQL into behaving and transitioned my website over to [Jekyll](https://jekyllrb.com/) running on [Netlify](https://www.netlify.com/).
 However Jekyll isn't the most userfriendly of software, and trying to make Ruby run properly every time I updated macOS was putting me off writing because I'd then spend a day trying to publish it!

-Recently I've been inspired by fellow anaesthetist [Chris Tomlinson's](https://ctomlinson.net) use of [Hugo](https://gohugo.io/) and [Github pages](https://pages.github.com/) to run a static website, as as an R-zealot the fact I can run it entirely from within the One True IDE [RStudio](https://rstudio.com) had me sold.
+Recently I've been inspired by fellow anaesthetist [Chris Tomlinson's](https://ctomlinson.net) use of [Hugo](https://gohugo.io/) and [Github pages](https://pages.github.com/) to run a static website, and as an R-zealot the fact I can run it entirely from within the One True IDE [RStudio](https://rstudio.com) had me sold.
 So with a few modifications and updates to [his installation instructions](https://ctomlinson.net/post/building-a-website-with-hugo-academic/) here is how I got this site running on Netlify using [Wowchemy](https://wowchemy.com/)'s [Academic template](https://academic-demo.netlify.app/)...

 ## Step 1: Install Hugo